A Crash Course on Professional Wedding Photography

 E) Mock Cake Cutting

 This is done when budgets are tight, and you aren't required to attend the reception.

 F ) The Reception

 Get to the venue before the bride and Groom and be ready to catch them arriving.

-Before leaving, be sure that the Bride, Groom and whoever is paying for the photography, have all the shots they need with nothing missed.
+Before leaving, ensure that the Bride, Groom and whoever is paying for the photography, have all the shots they need.
+With nothing missed.

-Get the finished prints to the Bride & Groom as soon as possible, that's good business, You will want them to see the prints while the day will still be fresh in their memory.
+Get the finished prints or files to the Bride and Groom as soon as possible, that's good business.
+You will want them to see the images while the day will be fresh in their memory.
 Do not get caught in the middle of any disputes.
-The prints are always to be delivered to the married couple, and not to any one else (unless arranged otherwise).
+The prints/images are always to be delivered to the married couple, and not to anyone else (unless arranged otherwise).

-If someone other than the Bride & Groom is paying for the photography, it should be explained to them beforehand that the Bride & Groom get the prints.
+If someone other than the Bride and Groom is paying for the photography, it should be explained to them beforehand that the Bride and Groom get the prints.

 When sorting out the finished prints, take out the blinks, and the ones that aren't up to par.